 Allen M. Thomas—bequest of Allen M. Thomas ’26, of Greenwich to provide financial assistance to premedical students.

-Mathew George Thompson—bequest of The Rev. Mathew George Thompson, Hon. ’20, of Greenwich, CT.
+Mathew George Thompson—bequest of the Reverend Mathew George Thompson, Hon. ’20, of Greenwich, CT.

 Joy Tomlinson ’79, P’13—gifts of Joy Tomlinson ’79, P’13, of New York City.